vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 do. )

 20. Sarvārtha-Siddhi (by Vedānta-"cārya) 21.
-Nyaya-Parišuddhi (by do. > 22.
+Nyaya-Pariśuddhi (by do. > 22.
 Nyaya-Siddhañjana (by do.

 23. Paramata-Bhanga (by